kamalpadiyar/resume/Readme.md

 ## Usage

-ResumeFy provides a simple three-step process to create and customize your resume.
+ResumeIO provides a simple three-step process to create and customize your resume.

 ### Step 1: Select a Template